-As specialist Art teachers, the Art Department at Surbiton High School plans its curriculum to enable the girls to work with a wide range of mediums in both 2D and 3D, as well as photography, exploring digital processes, and Art History.
+As specialist Art teachers, the Art Department at Surbiton High School plans its curriculum to enable the pupils to work with a wide range of mediums in both 2D and 3D, as well as photography, exploring digital processes, and Art History.
 This broad and varied curriculum, together with our strength in teaching the individual, allows for each pupil to find their own creative pathway and feel successful in their creative endeavours.

 In the Autumn and Spring Terms, the pupils will be given a different theme to work from and are encouraged to think of their own ideas based on this to foster creativity and independent learning.
-Each girl will receive an art pack and sketchbook which are used for homework tasks.
+Each pupil will receive an art pack and sketchbook which are used for homework tasks.

-In the Summer Term, girls undergo a course in Art History.
-This is a fantastic opportunity for the girls to widen their artistic knowledge and develop their historical understanding.
+In the Summer Term, the pupils will continue to explore and develop their artistic practice as well as undergo a course in Art History.
+This is a fantastic opportunity for the pupils to widen their artistic knowledge and develop their historical understanding.

 Throughout the year, pupils will be assessed on their observational and technical skills, ability to critically analyse artists' work, and on their creativity and imagination.
-In the Spring Term, pupils are assessed on a whole project which will include their work in class and homework, instead of a formal
+In the Spring Term, pupils are assessed on a whole project which will include their work in class and homework, instead of a formal summer examination.